 Who is 2020s Clear Cut Winner?https://keynesdigital.com/wp-content/uploads/2020/09/CTV_Slide-e1609805716849.png1439734Keynes DigitalKeynes Digitalhttps://keynesdigital.com/wp-content/uploads/2020/09/CTV_Slide-e1609805716849.png

 2020 feels like a marathon and we’re only at the 15-mile mark.
 We’ve seen anything from brands boycotting Facebook to online-only companies thriving, but the clear cut winner for marketing has to be Connected TV advertising.
 With major studios: NBCU (Peacock) and HBO (HBO Max) launching their digital-only offering, the content and advertising opportunities through the rest of the year could not be more exciting!

-The main point to highlight is the belief that CTV will only continue to excel.
+The main point to highlight is the belief that Connected TV advertising will only continue to excel.
 At-home content viewership has increased dramatically with almost 90% of consumers having access to a Connected TV device.
-As a result, streaming services are obtaining more content and US households are increasingly cutting the cord and forgoing traditional cable TV services to ultimately save money and have a more convenient at-home experience.
+As a result, TV streaming services are obtaining more content and US households are increasingly cutting the cord and forgoing traditional cable TV services to ultimately save money and have a more convenient at-home experience.
 This is increasingly attractive to advertisers to use spend on targeted messages to households through ad-streaming services.